ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/deploy-ballerina-on-kubernetes.md

 ---
 layout: ballerina-deploying-ballerina-on-kubernetes-left-nav-pages-swanlake
 title: Deploy Ballerina on Kubernetes
-description: Let’s dockerize your Ballerina service and deploy it into Kubernetes.
+description: Let’s Dockerize your Ballerina service and deploy it on Kubernetes.
 keywords: ballerina, programming language, cloud, kubernetes, docker, cloud-native
 permalink: /learn/deploy-ballerina-on-kubernetes/
 active: deploy-ballerina-on-kubernetes
-intro: This guide walks you through writing a simple Ballerina service, building it (to Dockerize), and deploying it.
+intro: This guide walks you through writing a simple Ballerina service, building it, and deploying it on Kubernetes.
 redirect_from:
     - /learn/deploying-ballerina-on-kubernetes
     - /learn/deploying-ballerina-on-kubernetes/